waywardmonkeys/optimizing-sw-occlusion-culling/source/depth-buffers-done-quick-part-2.rst

 single line of source code.
-So I whipped up two helper classes ``VecS32`` (32-bit signed integer) and ``VecF32`` (32-bit float) that are actual C++ implementations of the pseudo-code ``Vec4i`` I used in `"Optimizing the basic rasterizer"`_.
+So I whipped up two helper classes ``VecS32`` (32-bit signed integer) and ``VecF32`` (32-bit float) that are actual C++ implementations of the pseudo-code ``Vec4i`` I used in :doc:`optimizing-the-basic-rasterizer`.
 I then converted a lot of the SIMD code in the project to use those classes instead of dealing with ``__m128`` and ``__m128i`` directly.